martexcoin/electrum-martexcoin-server/HOWTO.md

 file handles for each connection made to the server.
 It's good practice to increase the open files limit to 64k.

-The "configure" script will take care of this and ask you to create a user for running electrum-mxt-server.
+The "configure" script will take care of this and ask you to create a user for running electrum-martexcoin-server.
 If you're using user martexcoin to run electrum and have added it manually like shown in this HOWTO run the following code to add the limits to your /etc/security/limits.conf:

      echo "martexcoin hard nofile 65536" >> /etc/security/limits.conf
      echo "martexcoin soft nofile 65536" >> /etc/security/limits.conf

-If you are on Debian > 8.0 Jessie or other distribution based on it, you also need to add these lines in /etc/pam.d/common-session and /etc/pam.d/common-session-noninteractive otherwise the limits in /etc/security/limits.conf will not work:

-    echo "session required pam_limits.so" >> /etc/pam.d/common-session
-    echo "session required pam_limits.so" >> /etc/pam.d/common-session-noninteractive

-Check if the limits are changed either by logging with the user configured to run Electrum server as.
-Example:

-    su - martexcoin
-    ulimit -n

-Or if you use sudo and the user is added to sudoers group:

-    sudo -u martexcoin -i ulimit -n

 Two more things for you to consider:

-1. To increase security you may want to close martexcoind for incoming connections and connect outbound only
+1. To increase security you may want to close MartexCoind for incoming connections and connect outbound only

-2. Consider restarting martexcoind (together with electrum-mxt-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network.
+2. Consider restarting MartexCoind (together with electrum-martexcoin-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network.

 ### Step 11.
 (Finally!)
 Run Electrum server

 The magic moment has come: you can now start your Electrum server as root (it will su to your unprivileged user):

-    # electrum-mxt-server start
+    # electrum-martexcoin-server start

-Note: If you want to run the server without installing it on your system, just run 'run_electrum_mxt_server" as the unprivileged user.
+Note: If you want to run the server without installing it on your system, just run 'run_electrum_martexcoin_server" as the unprivileged user.

 You should see this in the log file: